salvois/LargeXlsx/README.md

 Content for the merged cells must be written in the top-left cell of the rectangle.
 A spreadsheet application will not display any content of the remaining cells in the merged range.
 Thus, you should explicitly skip those cells using `SkipColumns`, `SkipRows` and writing empty cells (if styling is needed) as appropriate.\
 For example, if merging the 2 rows x 3 columns range `A7:C8` using `AddMergedCells(7, 1, 2, 3)`, you must write content for the merged cell in `A7`, then explicitly jump by further 2 columns using `SkipColumns(2)` to continue writing content from `D7`, and the same applies on row 8, where after a `BeginRow()` you must skip 3 columns with `SkipColumns(3)` and continue writing from `D8`.

 **Note**: due to the structure of the XLSX file format, the ranges for all merged cells of a worksheet must be accumulated in RAM, because they must be written to the file after the content of the whole worksheet. **Using a large number of merged cells may cause high memory consumption**.
-This also means that you may call `AddMergedCells` at any moment while you are writing a worksheet (that is between a `BeginWorksheet` and the next one, or disposal of the `XlsxWriter` object), even for cells already written or well before writing them.
+This also means that you may call `AddMergedCell` at any moment while you are writing a worksheet (that is between a `BeginWorksheet` and the next one, or disposal of the `XlsxWriter` object), even for cells already written or well before writing them, or cells you won't write content to.

 ### Auto filter